fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 If a player wants to overcome or create an advantage against a hazard, they’ll face passive opposition equal to the hazard’s rating.

-> Joan is near the window, and there’s a <em class="aspect">Distant Sniper</em> out there, a hazard with a Superb (+5) rating and Weapon:4.
+> Joan is near the window, and there’s a <em class="aspect">Distant Sniper_ out there, a hazard with a Superb (+5) rating and Weapon:4.
 At the beginning of the conflict, the sniper used its Superb (+5) rating to determine its initiative.
 Now that it has a chance to act, it attacks Joan, rolling an Epic (+6) result!
 That’s a tough attack to defend against, and if Joan can’t, the sniper’s Weapon:4 will deal a lot of stress to her.

 #### Which Weapon Rating?

 Which Weapon rating you choose depends on how lethal you want to make your hazard.
-A hazard with a very high skill rating <em>and</em> a very high Weapon rating will likely take out a PC or two.
+A hazard with a very high skill rating _and_ a very high Weapon rating will likely take out a PC or two.
 You could also make a hazard with a lower skill rating but a high Weapon rating, making for something that doesn’t hit often but hits hard when it does.
 Reversing that makes for a hazard that hits frequently but doesn’t do much damage—more of a nuisance than a hazard, but that might be what you want.